 The History of Lawyer Ads

-Prior to 1977 lawyer ads didn’t exist.
+Prior to 1977 lawyer ads did not exist.
 In the past, people had to talk to locals or speak with lawyers to get information on local attorneys.
 But just like any industry, advertising is key to getting business.
 In 1977, a pair of lawyers in Arizona decided to bring about the world of legal advertising.

 The actions of these attorneys advertising low prices for their services ruffled the feathers of many other attorneys, so much so that it brought the issue all the way to the Supreme Court.
-Eventually, the court ruled that lawyer advertising was legal, and then the flood gates were open for lawyer ads to explode.
+Eventually, the court ruled that lawyer advertising was legal, and then the flood gates were open for lawyer ads to grow.

 As the world of general advertising expanded, so did lawyer advertising.
 The so-called best way to find a lawyer has grown from ads in the Yellow Pages to the Internet.
 With every new advertising venue, legal advertising has followed along and embraced the practical and the oddball.
-While the venues may change, the messages remain the same – confusing, empty, or annoying.
+While the venues may change, the messages remain the same – confusing, empty, annoying.

 Regulating the Content of Lawyer Ads

 The regulation of lawyer ads is sketchy at best.
-Most state bars have specific rules on where lawyers can advertise and what those advertisements can contain.
-For example, in Virginia I can’t say that I’m the best personal injury attorney in Fairfax.
+Most state bars have specific rules on where lawyers can advertise, and what those advertisements can contain.
+For example, in Virginia, I can’t say that I’m the best personal injury attorney in Fairfax.
 That’s one of the many claims lawyers can’t make on any of their promotional or official materials.
 The Virginia State Bar has a few rules on lawyer advertising.
 A lawyer cannot claim: